cyberrangecz/docs/docs/installation-guide/base-infrastructure.md

 ## Configuration

 There are 3 configuration files.
-Each for different OpenStack project.
+Each for a different OpenStack project.

 | OpenStack project     | Configuration file                       |
 | -----------------     | ------------------                       |